JoseR611/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple 2 player Tic-Tac-Toe to have fun with
-Able to reset after every game
+Simple 2 player Tic-Tac-Toe to have fun with and able to reset after every game